 3.1 Spectrum requirement for the VHF data exchange-satellite

-[Editor's note: IALA to provide more explanation for the spectrum requirement]

 The VDE-SAT communications functions (ship-to-satellite and satellite-to-ship) are intended to be fully integrated with the VDE-TER communications functions (AIS, ASM, ship-to-ship, ship-to-shore and shore-to-ship) in the shipborne VDES equipment.
 The shipborne VDES equipment will preferably utilize one combined transmitting/receiving VDES antenna system.
 For this reason, it is desirable to utilize frequencies that are within the range of RR Appendix 18 (156.025 MHz to 162.025 MHz), as shown in Figure 3-1.
 The bandwidth allocated to each function should be as much as possible, considering the large number of ships globally that carry AIS and may decide to upgrade to VDES.

+The spectrum requirements and the use of the frequencies specified in Rec.
+ITU-R M.2092-0 was determined based on:

+Assessment of the maritime electromagnetic environment in ports, waterways and open sea, plus the shipborne electromagnetic operating environment as documented in Report ITU-R M.2317-0 “VHF data exchange system channel sounding campaign” and

+Assessment of the data requirements to support the use cases as documented in Report ITU-R M.2371-0 “Selection of the channel plan for a VHF data exchange system.”

+For terrestrial operations ship-to-ship, ship-to-shore and shore-to-ship, the channel plan designated in Rec.
+ITU-R M.2092-0 was agreed and approved, but for the satellite operations, the further study that was prescribed in WRC-15 Resolution 360, which is the foundation for WRC-19 Agenda Item 1.9.2, is the subject of this Report.

+For the satellite uplink, potential vulnerability of the satellite receiving station from other terrestrial services has been noted, and techniques to mitigate this interference are proposed in this Report, including frequency diversity by the addition of a second 50 kHz uplink at 4.6 MHz frequency separation, as proposed in frequency plan alternative 2.

+For the satellite downlink, the power flux density (pfd) mask specified in Rec.
+ITU-R M.2092-0 that was agreed by the effected ITU-R Working Parties is set to a very low level to avoid interference with terrestrial services, and this poses a potential vulnerability to adverse conditions due to a low link margin satellite-to-ship.
+To mitigate this potential vulnerability, application of spread spectrum techniques, which requires a wider bandwidth, is proposed in frequency plan alternative 2.

 3.2 Potential use of the frequency band 160.975-161.475 MHz versus channels 2024/2084/2025/2085/2026/2086 for the satellite downlink